Connect with others who understand.

 • Limited range of motion

-Tendinopathies can occur almost anywhere in the body but tend to affect joints, including the wrists, elbows, shoulders, knees, and ankles.
-Other sites of tendinopathy include the heel, bottom of the foot, fingers, neck, and back.
+Tendinopathies can develop almost anywhere in the body but tend to affect joints, including the wrists, elbows, shoulders, knees, and ankles.
+Other sites of tendinopathy include the heels, bottom of the foot, fingers, neck, and back.

 Types of Tendinopathy